ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 script => scr*
 Note: Network Configuration scripts are associated only with VM!
 Note: The pre_verify and post_verify scripts can be run only at site level.
+Note: pre_online and post_offline scripts are not required at Site level!
 ```

+> **Note:**
+      > - Network Configuration scripts are associated only with VM!.
+      > - The pre_verify and post_verify scripts can be run only at site level.
+      > - pre_online and post_offline scripts are not required at Site level!.

 ## Events query examples
 {: #abv}